Boeing's Starliner capsule docks with space station in uncrewed flight test

 Boeing said it ultimately resolved the issue with a temporary workaround and plans a redesign after this week's flight.

-Besides seeking a cause of two failed thrusters shortly after Thursday's launch, Boeing said it was monitoring some unexpected behavior detected with Starliner's thermal-control system, but that the capsule's temperatures remained stable.
+Besides seeking a cause of thruster failures shortly after Thursday's launch, Boeing said that it was monitoring some unexpected behavior detected with Starliner's thermal-control system, but that the capsule's temperatures remained stable.

-"This is all part of the learning process for operating Starliner in orbit," Boeing's mission commentator Steve Siceloff said during the NASA webcast.
+"This is all part of the learning process for operating Starliner in orbit," Boeing mission commentator Steve Siceloff said during the NASA webcast.

 The capsule is scheduled to depart the space station on Wednesday for a return-flight to Earth, ending with a airbag-softened parachute landing in the New Mexico desert.